Anusha-Savaram/Automobile/README.md

-# ML Assignment 2: Automobile Price Prediction Capstone
+# Automobile Price Prediction Capstone

 ## Overview
 This repository contains the work for the Machine Learning Assignment 2, focusing on predicting automobile prices.
 The objective is to build a model that understands the factors influencing car prices, thereby aiding an automobile company in effectively launching and pricing their new car in the market.